alexmpaschal/alexmpaschal.github.io/_pages/about.md

   - /about.html
 ---

-I'm a second-year mathematics student.
+I'm a second-year mathematics student at the University of North Carolina at Chapel Hill.